cs-uob/COMS10014/docs/organisation.md

 ## Activities

+_For organisational reasons, we have decided to delay the start of this unit to Week 2 (starting Monday 12 October)._

 Each week, you will complete two _activities_, in which you will

   * Prepare yourself by studying assigned material in your own time - this will be a combination of videos and written notes.